jdittrich/userNeedResearchBook/text/communicateResults.md

 your findings will make it easier for yourself to remember your findings and you may be even able to improve your analysis further.

+This chapter is different that the others.
+In the chapters before, the focus was on the research itself.
+But what  what works well  highly depends on what your audience is familiar with—and this is something that I can't know.
+So I could give advice on how to create a _persona_, but if your colleges base their work mainly on another framework, like _Jobs-To-Be-Done_ the persona would not help.

+Because of this, the chapter gives some general advice, shows standard representations (like diagrams and scenarios) and the formats is mentions are conventional (like slidedecks and reports).

 ## Consider the audiences needs

 Who will receive the research results and what interests do they have?
 There may